Help with the 'leave' command

 » recall/come command

-» Basic command training
+» 'leave it' command

 » Thumbs up/down command

-» Practising the leave command
+» spike learning the leave command ||

 Staffordshire bull terrier :: Staffordshire Bull Terrier Forums :: Staffordshire Bull Terrier Training and Behaviour